 Experience.
 Chris Nolland has served as an arbitrator in cases throughout Texas and the United States.
 Mr. Nolland typically is involved in two or three arbitration cases each year as an arbitrator, either as a sole arbitrator or as one member of a three-member arbitration panel, including cases where all three panel members are selected by an arbitration organization as well as those situations where the parties each appoint an arbitrator and the party-appointed arbitrators select the third arbitrator.
 He is a member of the AAA Panel of Arbitrators.

 Arbitration Fees.
-Mr. Nolland's arbitration fees are typically $6,500 -$7,500 per day for hearings and study time, depending on the nature, magnitude, and complexity of the case, plus reimbursement of travel and other external expenses.
+Mr. Nolland's arbitration fees are typically $7,500 per day for hearings and study time, although the arbitration fee may be higher or lower depending on, among other factors, the nature, magnitude, and complexity of the case, the anticipated length and scheduling of the hearings, and whether the hearings will be out of town and involve extensive travel and overnight commitments.
+The daily arbitration fee will be provided at the beginning of the arbitration engagement.
+In addition to the quoted arbitration fee, the parties are responsible to reimburse any travel and other external expenses.
 Arbitration fees and expenses are split evenly among the parties unless otherwise agreed and require an advance deposit prior to any hearing and the issuance of an award.
 Arbitration fees are prorated for any half day arbitral proceedings or hearings or partial day study time sessions.
-The daily rate is normally reduced for travel days for out of town arbitrations if not utilized for study time.
+The daily arbitration rate is normally reduced for travel days for out of town arbitrations if not utilized for study time.

 No Nickel and Diming.
 Mr. Nolland typically does not charge for intermittent arbitration related activities that require an hour or so of his time in a single day, such as status or scheduling conferences, emails or other communications with counsel, routine administrative tasks, or even simple discovery hearings.
 Mr. Nolland generally does not consider cancellation fees for arbitrations unless the arbitration is cancelled within two weeks of the hearing for those matters scheduled for less than a week of hearings (four weeks for matters scheduled for a week or more) and those booked days cannot be utilized for other matters.
-Even then, Mr. Nolland is reluctant in the extreme to apply a cancellation fee and will consider the totality of the circumstances and consult with counsel where necessary in determining whether any cancellation fee is fair and appropriate.
+Even then, Mr. Nolland is reluctant in the extreme to apply a cancellation fee and will consider the totality of the circumstances and consult with counsel where necessary in determining whether a cancellation fee is fair to both the parties and to Mr. Nolland and the appropriate amount of such fee.